gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/03 - Leviticus.md

 **Questions:**
 1. **Lv 18:21** *“to devote them by fire to Molech”* what does that mean?
 Human sacrifice to an idol?
+# Chapter 19
+**Key themes:**
+1. Recapitulates the Decalogue and the ordinances of the Covenant.

+**Literal sense:**
+1. Some sacrifices/offerings are and must be eaten (Lv 19:5).

+**Allegorical sense:**
+1. It is an abomination to eat the offering of a sacrifice outside of the stipulated rules (Lv 19:8), it is an abomination and his offering shall not be accepted.
+Just as it is a grave sacrilege to commune carrying mortal sins.
 # References

 **Lv 5:5-6**